 Gemini 2 has a smart algorithm that will also tackle the problem of similar photos, allowing you to clear up a lot of space that you would probably never get around to doing yourself.
 If you make a mistake, fear not, there is even a function for reversing the removal of duplicates, making sure that you never lose files that you want to keep.

-You can download a demo version of Gemini 2 to find duplicates and similar files on your Mac and storage devices.
+You can download Gemini 2 for free to find duplicates and similar files on your Mac and storage devices.